SerralaSolutions/serralasolutions.github.io/documents/events.md

 # Getting events for a record
-In the following release, it will be possible to get events for a record through the REST API with the `GET /v2/Bill` or `GET /v2/Mandate` call.
+It is possible to get events for a record through the REST API with the `GET /v2/Bill` or `GET /v2/Mandate` call.

 For a number of different events for a record, data will be stored and can be retrieved through the REST API.
 Each event will return the type and have a date/timestamp as well as the status of the record at the moment of the event.
 For events directly related to the recipient, you will see the useragent and the IP-address (the last octet of the IP will always be 0, for privacy reasons).